akimwong/1_OnPremise/Journey/028/projects/001/Readme.md

 ### (You) Guess the Number
 1. Computer ask you a range of numbers
-2. The computer select a random number inside the range <br/>
+2. The computer select a random number inside that range <br/>
 ... the loop start ...<br/>
 3. You give a number to the computer (inside the range)
 4. The computer tells you if you select the same number of the computer, or if you are under or above that number